isomerpages/csa-sicw1/_events/20 October 2022/SG Cyber Safe for Enterprises Dialogue & Partnership Appreciation.md

 | [Mr Daryl Pereira](/moderator-Daryl-Pereira)  | *APAC CISO - Director, Office of the CISO*<br>Google Cloud Asia-Pacific                  |
 | | |

-#### **SG Cyber Safe Partnership Appreciation**
+#### **SG Cyber Safe Partner Appreciation**

 **20 October 2022 (Thursday)**
 *11.30am – 12.00pm (GMT +8)*

 *Format: Physical (by invitation only) + Livestreaming*

-The SG Cyber Safe Partnership Appreciation aims to recognise partnering organisations, CSA’s appointed Cyber Essentials and Cyber Trust certification bodies, and other third-party advocates that have made outstanding contributions to the programme.
+The SG Cyber Safe Partner Appreciation aims to recognise partnering organisations, CSA’s appointed Cyber Essentials and Cyber Trust certification bodies, and other third-party advocates that have made outstanding contributions to the programme.
 Join us in the appreciation ceremony and celebrate their achievements!